miahangelato/softdsnl-prelims/README.md

-# 📊 Activity 2: Build a Custom Dataset and Expose a Machine Learning API
+# 🎓 Final Prelim Activity: Build a Machine Learning API with Your Own Dataset

-## 🕒 Time: ~2 hours
+## 🧠 Objective

+This activity is your final output for the Prelims.
+You will:

+- Create or collect your own dataset (minimum 50 rows and 3 features)
+- Visualize your dataset using **at least three types of visualizations**
+- Train a machine learning model using **scikit-learn**
+- Save the trained model and label encoder using **joblib**
+- Build a Django REST API that serves predictions based on your model
+- Test the API using **Postman**
+- Submit a well-documented GitHub repository

 ---

-## 🎯 Objectives
+## ✅ Requirements

-- Create your own labeled dataset and save it as a `.csv` file
-- Load and visualize your dataset using Python
-- Train a classifier using `scikit-learn`
+### 📊 Dataset

+- Minimum of **50 rows**
+- At least **3 numeric features**
+- One target column (label/class to predict)
+- Can be:
+  - Created manually (CSV)
+  - Collected from a public source (e.g., UCI, Kaggle)
+  - Synthesized or simulated (e.g., random numeric traits and labels)
-- Save the model and label encoder to `.pkl` files
+- Save the file as `dataset.csv`
-- Create a Django REST API that accepts input and returns predictions

 ---

+### 📈 Visualizations

+You must include **at least 3 different visualizations**, such as:
+- Histogram
+- Pairplot
+- Correlation heatmap
+- Boxplot
+- Scatterplot
+- Confusion matrix (for classification)

+Use any combination of `matplotlib`, `seaborn`, or `pandas`.

+---

+### 🧪 Model Training

+Create a script named `train_model.py` that:
+- Loads the dataset from `dataset.csv`
+- Encodes the label if needed (using `LabelEncoder`)
+- Trains a model (e.g., RandomForestClassifier or other)
+- Saves the trained model as `model.pkl`
+- Saves the label encoder as `label_encoder.pkl` (if applicable)
+- Generates and saves visualizations (optional)

+---

+### 🌐 Django API

+Build a Django REST API with the following:

+- A single endpoint: `POST /api/predict/`
+- Accepts 3 feature inputs via JSON
+- Loads `model.pkl` and `label_encoder.pkl`
+- Returns a prediction (decoded label or numeric value)

+Use Django REST Framework for the API logic.

+You do **not** need to deploy the API.
+Just run locally and test with Postman.

+---

-## 💻 Project Folder Structure
+## 📁 Recommended Folder Structure

 ```
-ml-custom-dataset/
+final-ml-api-project/
-├── my_dataset.csv                  <-- Your custom dataset
+├── dataset.csv                   # Your dataset
-├── train_model.py                  <-- Trains model, saves .pkl files
+├── train_model.py                # Loads data, visualizes, trains and saves model
-├── predict.py                      <-- CLI tester for predictions
+├── model.pkl                     # Saved model
+├── label_encoder.pkl             # Saved label encoder (if used)
-├── requirements.txt
+├── requirements.txt              # All libraries used
-├── README.md
+├── README.md                     # This file
-├── report/                         <-- Screenshots folder
+├── report/                       # Screenshots folder
+│   ├── visualization1.png
+│   ├── visualization2.png
+│   ├── visualization3.png
+│   ├── postman1.png
+│   ├── postman2.png
+│   └── ...
-└── ml_api_project/                 <-- Your Django project
+└── ml_api_project/               # Django REST API project
     ├── manage.py
     ├── ml_api_project/
     │   ├── settings.py